Piecewise linear structures on topological manifolds: Preface

-In his paper \cite{N3} Novikov wrote:
+In his paper Novikov \cite[p.409]{N3} wrote:

 \begin{quote} Sullivan's Hauptvermutung theorem was announced first in early 1967.
 After the careful analysis made by Bill Browder and myself in Princeton, the first version in May 1967 (before publication), his theorem was corrected: a necessary restriction on the 2-torsion of the group $H_3(M)$ was missing.
 This gap was found and restriction was added.
 Full proof of this theory has never been written and published.
 Indeed, nobody knows whether it has been finished or not.
 Who knows whether it is complete or not?
 This question is not clarified properly in the literature.
 Many pieces of this theory were developed by other topologists later.
-In particular, the final Kirby--Siebenmann classification of topological multidimensional manifolds therefore is not proved yet in the literature. \end{quote}
+In particular, the final Kirby--Siebenmann classification of topological multi-dimensional manifolds therefore is not proved yet in the literature. \end{quote}

 \m I do not want to discuss here whether the situation is so dramatic as Novikov wrote.
-However, it is definitely true that there is no detailed enough and well-ordered exposition of Kirby--Siebenmann classification, such that can be recommended to advanced students which are willing to learn the subject.
-The fundamental book of Kirby--Siebenmann \cite{KS} was written by pioneers and, in a sense, posthaste.
-It contains all the necessary results, but it is really ``Essays'', and one must do a lot of work in order to do it readable for general audience.
+However, it is definitely true that, up to now, there is no detailed enough and well-ordered exposition of Kirby--Siebenmann classification, such that it can be recommended to advanced students which are willing to learn the subject.
+The fundamental book of Kirby--Siebenmann \cite{KS2} was written by pioneers and, in a sense, in hot pursuit.
+It contains all the necessary ingredient for the proof, but it is really ``Essays'', and one have to do a certain work in order to make it easy readable for general audience.

-\m The job on hand is an attempt of (or, probably, an approximation to) such an expository paper.